 - Clinical Decision Support (UpToDate)

 - Clinical Terminologies & Surveillance (Health Language/Pharmacy OneSource)

-Arvind received an “Outstanding Entrepreneur” award from NEA (New Enterprise Associates, a top-tier global venture capital group) for his role in working with the team to build and scale ProVation Medical.
+Mr. Subramanian received an “Outstanding Entrepreneur” award from NEA (New Enterprise Associates, a top-tier global venture capital group) for his role in working with the team to build and scale ProVation Medical.
 He has significant expertise in the areas of clinical software/services, medical content, medical devices, and healthcare supply chain software and services.
 He has 24 years of experience in the healthcare technology industry.